puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 This output shows you one side of the conversation between the agent and master we discussed at the beginning of this quest.

-You can see that the Puppet agent loads the facts it needs to send to the Puppet master.
-Though this output from the agent run doesn't tell you explicitly that it has received a catalog from the master, you can see when it has because it lets you know as it caches a copy of this new catalog.
+You can see that the Puppet agent loads the facts it needs to share the details of the system where its running with the Puppet master.

+Next, though this output from the agent run doesn't tell you explicitly that it has received a catalog from the master, you can see when it has because it lets you know as it caches a copy of this new catalog.
 (The Puppet agent can be configured to fail over to this cached catalog if it is unable to connect to the master.)

 Finally, the Puppet agent applies the catalog.
-The Puppet master didn't find any Puppet code to apply to your agent node, so it didn't make any changes (other than those involved in pluginsync) during this run, so there wasn't anything to show you during this step.
+Normally, you would see a list of all the changes made by the agent shown after this step.
+In this case, however, the Puppet master didn't find any Puppet code to apply to your agent node, and didn't make any changes (other than those involved in pluginsync) during this run.

+## Classification

 To make something more interesting happen, you'll have to specify a desired state for some resources on the `hello.puppet.vm` node.